Actions on Materiality

 |Support for fair trade||“Small Light Campaign” 25th Anniversary projects, “Child Assistance Civic Activity Program” 30th Anniversary projects|

 |“My Osaka Gas” content: “Social Design+”||Cleaning activities (cleaning strategy)

 |Together with children||“Tomoshibi Children's Cooking”||Volunteer confectionery making|

 |Together with senior citizens||Charity collection at Osaka Gas Suzurankai (an association of former Osaka Gas employees)

 Suzurankai charity fairs and donation activities at Suzurankai general meetings

 |Together with the disabled||“Midosuji Fureai Bazaar”||Cooking class sessions for disabled groups|

 |Employee volunteer club||“Tablecloth” sign language club||“Tomoshibi” Braille club|

-We are utilizing the Daigas Group's business infrastructure to give the Kansai region even greater appeal, and to cooperate with local governments and communities as well as NPOs, social designers and others in revitalizing communities.
+We are utilizing the Daigas Group's business infrastructure to make the culture and history of the Kansai region more attractive, and to cooperate with local governments and communities as well as NPOs, social designers and others in revitalizing communities.